EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 And that's it for now!

-Admittedly, these are very simple examples, but I believe the serve very well the purpose of starting to get one's feet wet with the concept of monads, what can they do for us, and the mechanics behind them.
+Admittedly, these are very simple examples, but I believe they serve very well the purpose of starting to get one's feet wet with the concept of monads, what can they do for us, and the mechanics behind them.

 While the monads that we discussed here can become useful on their own, they really come to life when we introduce other supporting types and behaviors into the picture.
 That's where libraries can become useful.
 There's Kyle Simpson's [Monio](https://github.com/getify/monio) for example.
-Which is a JavaScript library that provides a set of monads and other utilities ("monads and friends", as he calls them) that are intended help with things like async code, managing side efects, conditional execution, error handling, etc. These are some of the things that we discussed and implemented by hand in this article; with the library though, we don't have to implement things by hand.
+Which is a JavaScript library that provides a set of monads and other utilities ("monads and friends", as he calls them) that are intended help with things like async code, managing side efects, conditional execution, error handling, etc. Some of these are things that we discussed and implemented by hand in this article; with the library though, we don't have to implement things by hand.
 The library, like I said, also includes other utilities that further unlock the power and flexibility of monads, so it's worth checking out.

-I think it's also useful to be on the lookout for monads in the code from frameworks and libraries that we use eveythey.
+I think it's also useful to be on the lookout for monads in frameworks and libraries that we use everyday.
 As Mikhail Shilkov pointed out in his blog post, LINQ's `SelectMany` is pretty much a monad.
 And we implemented similar functionality in our `NestedIteratorMonad` example.
-The JavaScript language designers also implemented this same pattern via the `flatMap` method on Arrays.
+The JavaScript language designers also implemented this same pattern via the `flatMap` method on arrays.

 Now, to conclude, I'm still not ready to say that the discovery of monads has caused a breakthrough in my programming style similar to what I had when I fist discovered LINQ in C#.
 What I can say is that, from now on, much like I did with LINQ; I will try to take a step back after I'm done writing some algorithm, and consider whether using monads would make it more readable.
 The journey continues, let's see where it takes us.